denyspoltorak/metapatterns-website/metapatterns/content/fragmented-metapatterns/_index.md

 [*Polyglot Persistence*]({{< relref "../fragmented-metapatterns/polyglot-persistence.md" >}}) is about using multiple data stores which differ in roles or technologies\.
 Each of the upper\-level components may have access to any data store\.
 Each data store is a [*Shared Repository*]({{< relref "../extension-metapatterns/shared-repository.md" >}})\.

-*<ins>Includes</ins>*: specialized databases, private and shared databases, data file, Content Delivery Network \(CDN\); read\-only replica, Reporting Database, CQRS View Database, Memory Image, Query Service, search index, historical data, Cache\-Aside\.
+*<ins>Includes</ins>*: specialized databases, private and shared databases, data file, Content Delivery Network \(CDN\); read\-only replicas, Reporting Database, CQRS View Database, Memory Image, Query Service, search index, historical data, Cache\-Aside\.

 ### [Backends for Frontends]({{< relref "../fragmented-metapatterns/backends-for-frontends--bff-.md" >}})